 There are two different ways your employer may withhold taxes from your bonus.

-The easiest and most common way to pay taxes on a bonus is the percentage method.
+The percentage method is the easiest and most common way to pay taxes on a bonus.

 Your employer can follow these steps to calculate your withholding amount: